zaironjacobs/get-gecko-driver/README.md

 from selenium import webdriver

 # Install the driver:
-# Downloads the latest GeckoDriver release
+# Downloads the latest GeckoDriver version
 # Adds the downloaded GeckoDriver to path
 get_driver = GetGeckoDriver()
 get_driver.install()